 Corporate Venture Capital Directory—USA Many Corporates Have Venture Capital Arms Investing in Innovations in Their Sector

-Corporate Venture Capital Directory—USA: Corporate Venture Capital Directory—USA lists most of the big corporate investors.
+Corporate Venture Capital Directory—USA: The Corporate Venture Capital Directory—USA lists most of the big corporate investors.
 Corporate Venture Capital (CVC) involves large firms taking an equity stake in a small but innovative or specialist private ventures including startups and early stage companies, to which it may also provide management, technical, marketing, or other expertise in the parent company; the objective is to gain a specific competitive advantage.
 So they are not entirely disinterested partners, but then neither are VC firms themselves.
 In contrast to individual venture capitalists, who are predominantly focused on financial returns, most CVCs seek strategic benefits in addition to financial returns.

 The heaviest concentration of corporate venture capital operations are in the field of new technology in many sectors.
 If you are starting a venture without significant growth opportunities or in an established technology, this is probably not the place to look for funding.
 Many of the CVCs partner with other VCs when they invest.
 CVC-backed deals climbed to a record 1,317 in Q1’22 as funding fell 19% to $37B, according to CB Insights.

-CVCs in Your Sector
+Corporate Venture Capital in Your Sector

 You can choose the investor from the Corporate Venture Capital Directory—USA that fits your market sector and see if it has criteria that you can meet, and that its demands are not going to compromise unduly your own purpose.
 Obviously the Corporate Venture Capital operation is going to seek synergy between its own intentions/assets and yours.